GoogleChrome/CertificateTransparency/3p_libraries.md

 extension.
 Developers may also be able to have mimic SCTs be embedded in their certificates with the cooperation of the certificate's CA.

-Please note that these frozen log lists will no longer be effective in the enforcement of CT.
-The inclusion of two mimics whose keys are freely available means that there are no longer any guarantees certificates that pass CT enforcement checks are, in fact, logged in the CT log ecosystem.
+Please note that clients using these frozen log lists will not benefit from CT’s security and transparency guarantees.
+The inclusion of two mimics whose keys are freely available means that any certificate can be made to pass CT enforcement checks without being logged to the CT log ecosystem.

 ## Upcoming temporary breakage
 Google is making every effort to contact impacted developers ahead of time such